canbus/esp32_LC3plus/README.md

-## Testing LC3plus implementation for the Espressif ESP32-S3
+## Testing LC3plus encoder implementation for the Espressif ESP32-S3